eatyourpeas/checktick/docs/surveys.md

 priority: 1
 ---

-This guide explains how to create an organization, create a survey, and how content is structured into question groups and questions.
+This guide explains how to create an organisation, create a survey, and how content is structured into question groups and questions.

-## Organizations
+## Organisations

-Organizations own surveys and manage access.
-Each organization has:
+Organisations own surveys and manage access.
+Each organisation has:

 - Owner — the user who created the org
 - Members — users with roles: Admin, Creator, Viewer

 Admins can manage members and surveys.
 Creators can build and manage surveys.
 Viewers can view responses/analytics (when enabled) but cannot edit structure.

-## Create an organization
+## Create an organisation

 1. Sign up or log in
 2. Go to Profile
-3. Click “Upgrade to organization” and enter a name
+3. Click “Upgrade to organisation” and enter a name

 You’ll become an Admin and can invite others from the User management area.